gosh-sh/docs/docs/working-with-gosh/gosh-web/repository.md

 ![](../../images/gosh_web_Protect_branch_remove_01_branches.jpg)

-A vote will be created and you will be redirected to the **DAO** page with events.
+A vote will be created, and you will be redirected to the **DAO** page with events.

 ![](../../images/gosh_web_Protect_branch_remove_02_event.jpg)